bparanj/crystal/electronics/experiments/queue/pullup-circuit.md

 ## Pull-up circuit

-Yes, you can demonstrate a pull-up resistor circuit without a microcontroller using these simple components:

 1. Basic Pull-up Circuit:
    - Power supply (battery or DC source)
    - Pull-up resistor (typically 1kΩ to 10kΩ)